Natural Health & Wellness

 Most “detox foods” lists are wishful thinking.
 Lemon water and avocado will not move mercury from your tissues.
 Real detox foods work through specific mechanisms — they bind, they support glutathione, they open bile flow, they replace the minerals heavy metals displaced.
 Here are the 14 with mechanism-of-action support, ranked by how reliably they move the needle.

-Two interactive tools below help you personalize this list: Find My Top 3 Detox Food Matches (tailored to your archetype + diet) and Score My Weekly Detox Food Intake (how many you are actually eating).
+Two interactive tools below help you personalize this list: Find My Top 3 Detox Food Matches (tailored to your archetype + diet) and Score My Weekly Detox Food Intake (how many you are eating).

 Score My Weekly Detox Food Intake